Spain opens fraud case on ex-Bankia chief Rato

 The judge will probably group together other cases with this one, a source with knowledge of the matter said.

 In the case brought by the UPyD party, the High Court is demanding that Rato and other executives appear in person.
-Bankia Chief Executive Francisco Verdu, the only director left at the bank since Rato stepped down in May, announced his resignation late Wednesday after learning about the probe.
+None of the Bankia staff have been charged.

 The court also wants former Bank of Spain governor Miguel Angel Fernandez Ordonez to appear as a witness, alongside the partner in auditor Deloitte who was in charge of signing off on Bankia’s results, and the chairman of the Spanish stock market regulator.